alqithami/redressbench/README.md

 ## Repository anonymity

-For double-anonymous review, host this artifact in an anonymous repository and avoid self-identifying commit metadata, README text, issue history, user paths, and filenames.
-Keep any private condition-mapping files out of the reviewer-facing artifact unless the paper explicitly says reviewers may inspect them.
+For double-anonymous review, this artifact in an anonymous repository and avoid self-identifying commit metadata, README text, issue history, user paths, and filenames.

 ## License